MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/dynamo.md

 DYNAMO is the program in Windows 10, version 1803 and later that enables mobile operators (MOs) and other service providers to sell plans to end users.
 DYNAMO is a new name for the previous Data Marketplace program and is not a separate or competing program.
 DYNAMO enables end users to perform the following:

-- Install and activate an eSIM profile
+- Install and activate an eSIM profile.
-- Activate a device on a mobile operator subscription with either prepaid (PAYG) or postpaid plans
+- Activate a device on a mobile operator subscription with either prepaid (PAYG) or postpaid plans.
-- Top up prepaid subscriptions when out of data and the only connectivity available is mobile connectivity
+- Top up prepaid subscriptions when out of data and the only connectivity available is mobile connectivity.

 ## Definition of terms